lenilsamuel/Interview-Scheduler/README.md

 # Interview Scheduler
 Interview Scheduler is a single-page application (SPA) built with React.
 The app allows students to book appointments from a list of interviewers.
-The data persists by making requests to the [scheduler API](https://github.com/lenilsamuel/scheduler-api), which must be run in conjunction with this app.
+The data persists by making requests to the scheduler-api.
+Both apps must run simultaneously.
+A link to the scheduler-api is located [here](https://github.com/lenilsamuel/scheduler-api).

 ### Scope
 * There are 5 appointment slots available per day